Arizona

 - Launched 1997

-Arizona offers tax credits to individuals supporting School Tuition Organizations (STOs), nonprofits that provide private school scholarships to students in need.
-This tax-credit scholarship program allows taxpayers to receive tax credits for their donations to nonprofit organizations that provide school scholarships to K–12 students.
+Arizona offers tax credits to individuals supporting School Tuition Organizations (STOs), nonprofits that provide private school scholarships to K–12 students in need.
 Students can receive more than one scholarship from STOs in a given year.
-Learn more about the program on this page, including eligibility, funding, regulations, legal history, and more.

 We do not administer this program.